Philip Sutton RA

 In 2014 Philip Sutton and his wife Heather moved back to Dorset, where he was born.
-The change has been a new inspiration to Philip who has been working vigorously in his new studio and its surrounds.
+Very sadly Heather died in 2017 after 56 years of marriage.
+Philip continues to paint every day.
 Flowers, still lives, portraits and self-portraits in oils and charcoal are as full of poetry and his unique vision as ever.
-His current show includes new work alongside other pivotal pieces in Sladers Yard gallery, a historic working building that lends itself to Philip’s vibrant joyful work.
-He is excited by the space and its proximity to the sea which he has always loved and painted.
+His show includes new work alongside other glorious paintings in Sladers Yard gallery, a historic working building that lends itself to Philip’s vibrant joyful work.

 Born in Poole on 20th October 1928, the youngest of four boys Philip Sutton left school at 14 and worked for three years in a drawing office, waiting for the lunch break so that he could borrow a drawing board and draw.
 After national service in the RAF, during the Berlin airlift, a grant allowed him to study at the Slade from 1948 – 53.
 His contemporaries included Craigie Aitchison, Euan Uglow and Michael Andrews.
 Philip Sutton admired their work but was quite unlike any of them.
 He found his own style, struck by the mixture of playfulness and seriousness he found in the work of Henri Matisse, an artist largely ignored at the time.